breakfastquay/rubberband/README.txt

 libresample    -DHAVE_LIBRESAMPLE    LGPL.

-Speex	       -DUSE_SPEEX	     Bundled, can be used with GPL or commercial
+Speex	       -DUSE_SPEEX	     Bundled, can be distributed with either the
-	       			     licence.
+                                     Rubber Band GPL or commercial licence.

 4b.
 Other supported #defines